Torkiliuz/dc_uploader/README.md

 schedule2 = untied_directory,7,5,stop_untied=
 schedule2 = untied_directory,8,5,remove_untied=

-method.set_key = event.download.finished,upload_torrent,"execute=bash,/your/path/to/dc_uploader/upload.sh,$d.name="
+method.set_key=event.download.finished,move_complete, \
+"execute2={/path/to/dc_upload/upload.sh,$d.get_base_path=,--ln/--cp}"
 ```

-Here, sourcewatch is SOURCEFOLDER, dcwatch is WATCHFOLDER, DATADIR would be whatever folder rtorrent downloads torrents into, and $d.name= is the directory to be uploaded.
-This example does not use discrete folders, modify as needed for discrete folders.
+Here, sourcewatch is SOURCEFOLDER, dcwatch is WATCHFOLDER, DATADIR would be whatever folder rtorrent downloads torrents into, and $d.get_base_path= is the directory to be uploaded.

 **Example with qBittorrent:**

 Navigate to "Downloads" in settings.
 Scroll to bottom, check "Run external program on torrent finished".
 Input:

 `/path/to/dc_uploader/upload.sh %F [ARG as needed]`

-`--mv` shouldn't be used since the torrent you just downloaded needs the data to stay in place.

 If you already have some command executing, just chain the command: